npl0204/npl0204.github.io/_projects/Fake-News-Detection.md

 ### Modeling
 **Natural Language Processing Models - Pre-Training Algorithm**
-- Two pre-training algorithms, Count Vectorizer and TF-IDF Vectorizer, are utilized to turn textual data into vectors.
+- Two pre-training algorithms, Count Vectorizer, and TF-IDF Vectorizer, are utilized to turn textual data into vectors.
 - Count Vectorizer tokenizes and creates a vocabulary from text documents.
 - TF-IDF Vectorizer calculates term frequency-inverse document frequency values for words.
 - For Neural Networks, Word2Vec Vectorizer is used.
 Word2Vec predicts words in context using two architectures: Continuous Bag of Words (CBOW) and Skip Gram.